Tutorial to Dual Booting Windows XP and Windows Vista

 - Click Computer

-- Under Hard Drives, there should be one labelled "Local Disk C:"
+- Under Hard Drives, there should be one labeled "Local Disk C:"

 Creating a Partition

-Skip this part if you already have a Drive D with at least 5GB of free space.
+Skip this part if you already have a Drive D with at least 5GB of free space when you would like to install Windows XP to.

 - Click Start